Optimum Large Cap Growth Fund seeks long-term growth of capital.

 You may qualify for sales-charge discounts if you and your family invest, or agree to invest in the future, at least $75,000 in Optimum Funds.
 More information about these and other discounts is available from your financial intermediary, in the Fund's Prospectus under the section entitled "About your account," and in the Fund's statement of additional information (SAI) under the section entitled "Purchasing Shares."

 The table below describes the fees and expenses that you may pay if you buy and hold shares of the Fund.

 |Maximum sales charge (load) imposed on purchases as a percentage of offering price||5.75%|

 |Maximum contingent deferred sales charge (load) as a percentage of original purchase price or redemption price, whichever is lower||none|

 |Distribution and service (12b-1) fees||0.25%|

-The chart below lists the percentage of the Fund's total assets under management that each sub-adviser manages on behalf of the Fund.
-The percentages include securities, cash, and any other assets managed by each sub-adviser in its sleeve of the Fund.
+The chart below lists the percentage of the Fund's total assets under management that each sub-advisor manages on behalf of the Fund.
+The percentages include securities, cash, and any other assets managed by each sub-advisor in its sleeve of the Fund.
 These percentages allocations should be updated some time after 30 days following a given month end.

 |Date||Fred Alger Management||Marsico Capital Management||T. Rowe Price||Total|